negativo/blaster-cms/README.md

 ####Why
 That's what I need to bootstrap small projects.

 Are you tired of writing everytime a CMS for you small projects/customers ?
-Are you really really tired of using wordpress just to be faster and the finding that you wasting so much time with all that hooks and taxonomies?
+Are you really really tired of using wordpress to be faster just to find yourself losing tons of time with Hooks and Taxonomies?

 Well I am!

 I want a light and deadly simple CMS in Node.JS that I can use as an entry point for all my projects.